jjdelorme/EventsSample/README.md

 ## Known Issues

-Use proxy in the `package.json` file to workaround [CORS issues](https://create-react-app.dev/docs/proxying-api-requests-in-development/) when using the development server for react.
+* Use proxy in the `package.json` file to workaround [CORS issues](https://create-react-app.dev/docs/proxying-api-requests-in-development/) when using the development server for react.

-You can't use ASP.NET 6 hot reload with signalR.
-You also cannot use development server proxies.
+* You can't use ASP.NET 6 hot reload with signalR.
+You also cannot use a development server proxy with signalR.

 ## Testing locally

 1. Follow the previous [instructions](https://cloud.google.com/dotnet/docs/setup) to setup your local development machine.
-Make sure to download a JSON key which we'll save in the root of this project as `key.json`.
+Make sure to download a JSON key and save in the root directory of this project as `key.json`.

 1. Build the container locally
     ```bash